Canine Care Certified

 According to a release, Purdue's CCC program sets rigorous, science-based and expert-reviewed requirements for breeders.
 The CCC program offers answers to questions both breeders and pet owners may have.

-Read more on Yahoo News
+Read the full story on Yahoo News

 The Purdue University College of Veterinary Medicine has achieved a milestone in animal welfare by approving its first 100 Canine Care Certified (CCC) dog breeders.
 Purdue’s CCC program, which sets rigorous science-based and expert-reviewed requirements for breeders, is positioned to become the gold standard for canine welfare assurance.

-Read more at Purdue Agriculture News
+Read the full story at Purdue Agriculture News